darcar31/blog-posts/slack-node/slack-node.md

 This tutorial builds a demo application that goes through the following flow:
  1. The App Bot listens for any mentions of itself.
  2. Once mentioned, the bot will respond to the mention with a prompt.
  3. If accepted, the prompt will open a modal with a form.
 The form will contain a dropdown and a text input.
-The form will be validated.
+On submit, the form will be validated.
- 4. The submitted valid form information will log to the console!
+ 4. The submitted valid form data will log to the console!
 YAY!

 ***Note: The Slack API is going through revisions and is often changing, so do notice of the date of this writing.**